Frequently Asked Questions - Make + Multiply

 Will we borrow money to complete this project?

 Yes.
-Our current best thinking is we will borrow $9 million toward the purchase/renovation of the project.
+We will borrow roughly $9 million toward the purchase/renovation.
 The end number is based on several variables including the appraisal value of the building and the financial terms offered to us by the bank.

 I have heard the word “strategy” used a few times in this initiative.
 Are we focused too much on the strategy and not enough on people?

 We don’t view these two ideas as opposed to one another.
 Our Make and Multiply initiative is all about bringing people into a significant moment of life change in Christ.
 It is a plan to facilitate more opportunities for these personal moments of faith and heart change.
 This intentional effort will not replace our focus on people.
-People are the focus of the entire initiative.
+People have been and continue to be the focus of the entire initiative.

 What if I’m new around here?

-We’re excited that you are considering partnering with us!
+We’re excited that you are joining us during this exciting time at Grace!
 The local church is God’s “plan A” for conforming families to the image of Christ, reaching our community, and bringing the gospel to the nations.
 Make and Multiply is a great opportunity and way to identify with us and say, “I am all in!”

 What if I’ve never given to Grace before?